Disney's New 'Little Mermaid' Receives Backlash from Some; Features Black Woman in Title Character

 Dowdell said this casting is beyond consequential because it will impact people's morale in a positive way.

-The Little Mermaid was released in theaters Friday.
+The Little Mermaid was released in theaters on Friday of Memorial Day Weekend.
 It's rated PG for scenes of action/peril and some images that could frighten young children.